statkid/starttech-internship/ReadMe.txt

+Greeting!

-My Name is Vaibhav Dwivedi, from Bits Pilani, Pilani campus.
-I have done task1 and task3.
+I am Vaibhav and in the internship of starttech academy.
+I have done Problem_statement_1 and Problem_statement_3